madetech/learn/workshops/09-Polymorphism-Workshop/README.md

 # Polymorpism

-One fundamental feature of object-oriented programming is _polymorpism_.
+One fundamental feature of object-oriented programming is _polymorphism_.

+Polymorphism is a fancy term to describe how multiple Concrete types can conform to an Abstract Interface, and be used to switch out behaviours at runtime.

+Let's explore this with an example.

 Consider the following code: